dpe22/SpeechAnalysis/Sprint4/ReadMe.md

 Files to present for Sprint 4 EC601 Dec 1, 2021
 ## Sprint 4 Summary: Transfer learning using VGG16 and ResNet50
 Transfer learning is a research problem in machine learning that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.
 Our VGG16 model is based on transfer learning from the ImageNet 1000-class photograph classification competition.
-Our goal is to create a COVID classification tool with more than 95% specificity and 90% sensitivity using machine learning models.
+Our goal is to create a COVID classification tool with more than 95% specificity and 90% sensitivity using machine learning.

 ## Sprint 4 Results:
 ML Model   | Specificity  (MVP goal > 95.0%)   |  Sensitivity (MVP goal > 90%) | File Size